istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 $ kubectl exec -n my-app curly -c curly  -- curl -s -w "\nhttp_code=%{http_code}" httpbin/get
 {{< /text >}}

 Now we can change the response body.
-With `403` the body in the Rgo rule is changed to `Unauthorized Request`.
+With "403" the body in the Rego rule is changed to "Unauthorized Request".
 With the previous command, you should receive:

 {{< text plain >}}
 Unauthorized Request